kubernetes/enhancements/keps/sig-scheduling/3521-pod-scheduling-readiness/README.md

     | unscheduled Pod<br>(nil <tt>nodeName</tt>)   | ✅ create<br>❌ update   | ✅ create<br>✅ update    |
     | scheduled Pod<br>(non-nil <tt>nodeName</tt>) | ❌ create<br>❌ update   | ✅ create<br>✅ update    |

-- **New field disabled in Alpha but not scheduler extension:** In Alpha, the new Pod field is disabled by default.
-However, the scheduler's extension point is activated no matter the feature gate is enabled or not.
-This enables scheduler plugin developers to tryout the feature even in Alpha, by crafting different enqueue plugins and wire with custom fields or conditions.
+- **New field disabled in Alpha but not scheduler extension:** In a high level, this feature contains the following parts:

+  - a.
+Pod's spec, feature gate, and other misc bits describing the field `schedulingGates`
+  - b. the `SchedulingGates` scheduler plugin
+  - c. the underlying scheduler framework, i.e., the new PreEnqueue extension point

+  If the feature is disabled, part `a` and `b` are disabled, but `c` is enabled anyways.
+This implies a scheduler plugin developer can leverage part `c` _only_ to craft their own `a'` and `b'` to accomplish their own feature set.

 - **New phase literal in kubectl:** To provide better UX, we're going to add a new phase literal `SchedulingPaused` to the "phase" column of `kubectl get pod`.
 This new literal indicates whether it's